Guide To The Best Christmas Markets In Belgium

 Wear the proper clothes and you won’t really notice the freezing temps.
 Don’t let the weather deter you as it is part of feeling the winter wonderland of the Christmas markets!

 Note: Although not common in the past few years, it can snow in Belgium during December.
-But more likely you will experience rain instead.
+But more than likely you will experience rain instead.

 Got Travel Insurance?

 Don’t leave home without travel insurance as you never know what might happen on a trip!
 It is always when you least expect it that something can go wrong like getting sick, in an accident or cancellation of some sort.
-Get a no-obligation World Nomads travel insurance quote today for peace of mind!

 Looking For More Travel Inspiration?